shyampatrick/BT-Real-Estate/Readme.md

 The data is seeded as well so no problems with a empty app - the Admin area is the primary input page, the login is admin, password is password.

-If you don't need docker to run it please edit the settings (or uncomment the load local_settings loop and edit the local settings).
+If you don't need docker to run it please edit the settings (or the load local_settings).
 Running it is easy - just migrate the db, then:

     python manage.py loaddata seed.json (for db data seed)

 and runserver.

+The docker-compose may loop a little before it stabilizes - I need to include a wait for db function.